 Whatever your reason may be for relocating to Austin, the moving process can be one stressful experience.
-If you need assistance during your move, Life Storage offers various storage units in Austin, along with free truck rentals for your convenience.
+If you need assistance during your move, Life Storage offers various storage units in Austin, along with moving truck rentals for your convenience.

 Editor’s Note: This post was originally published in August 11, 2017, and was revised on October 29, 2019, with new information from Austin expert, Justine Harrington.